ADULT FELLOWSHIP GROUPS

 - A Table for Eight grouping is assigned for a four month session (Sept.
 Oct.
 Nov.
 Dec.), (Jan.
 Feb.
 Mar.
 Apr.), and (May, June, July, Aug.).
 Participants are reassigned each session.
 Reassignments are made by email or phone.

-- Hosting is rotated among the group.
-The host is responsible for the main dish and beverages, and the remaining members bring the rest of the meal, e.g. appetizer, salad and bread, vegetable, and dessert.
+- Zoom hosting may be rotated among the group.
 At the end of each gathering, the group decides who will host next and when to meet.

 - At the end of the year, participants will evaluate the program and modifications may be made.